 - Rundell K.W., Smoliga J.M., Bougault V. Exercise-induced bronchoconstriction and the air we breathe.
 Immunology and Allergy Clinics of North America.
 38(2):183-204, 2018.
 PMID: 29631729.

 - Hausenblas H.A., Schreiber K., Smoliga J.M.
 Practice Pointer – Addiction to Exercise.
 BMJ (The British Medical Journal).
 357:j745, 2017.
 PMID: 28446435

 - Smoliga J.M., Weiss P., Rundell K.W.
 Exercise induced bronchoconstriction in adults: evidence-based diagnosis and management.
 BMJ (British Medical Journal).
 352:h6951.
 PMID: 26762594.

 - Smoliga J.M., Mohseni Z.S., Berwager J.D., Hegedus E.J.
 Common causes of dyspnea in athletes – a practical approach for effective diagnosis and management.
 Breathe.
 12(2):e22-37.
 PMID: 27408644.

 - Smoliga J.M., Zavorsky G.S.
 “Tighter fit” theory – physiologists explain why “higher altitude” and jugular occlusion are unlikely to reduce risks for sports concussion and brain injuries.
-Journal of Applied Physiology In Press.
+Journal of Applied Physiology.
+2017.
 PMID: 27609202

 - Wright A.A., Taylor J.B., Ford K.R., Siska L., Smoliga J.M.
 Risk factors associated with lower extremity stress fractures in runners: a systematic review with meta-analysis.
 British Journal of Sports Medicine.
 49(23): 1517-1523, 2015.
 PMID: 26582192